Zeyu-Li/Midi_interface/README.md

 def notes_to_midi(self, string_notes):
     '''
-    converts list of notes ie [G3, Ab5, f#2] (supports octives 0 to 9 inclusive)
+    converts list of notes ie [G3, Ab5, f#2] (supports octaves 0 to 9 inclusive)
-    to notes interperated by this midi class
+    to notes interpreted by this midi class
     '''

 def push_notes(self, new_notes, duration):
     '''
-    given list of note pitch and duraction, push to notes and duraction attribute (new note pitch can be a list or a single note, same with duration)
+    given list of note pitch and duration, push to notes and duration attribute (new note pitch can be a list or a single note, same with duration)
     '''